-Dr Benjamin Dix has worked as a Communications Manager for the United Nations and various international NGOs across Asia and Africa for over 12 years.
-Ben was based in LTTE controlled Vanni, North Sri Lanka with the UN from 2004 – 2008 throughout the recent conflict.
-He has a BA in Political Geography of South Asia (the School of Oriental and African Studies [SOAS], 2002) an MA in Anthropology of Conflict and Violence (University of Sussex, 2011) and a Doctorate in Anthropology: Graphic Violence: Representing Conflict and Migration through Narratives and Illustrations (University of Sussex, 2016).
-Ben is a PRINCE2 Practitioner, and has also recently been awarded a Senior Fellowship from SOAS, University of London.
+Founder and Director: Dr Benjamin Dix, Senior Fellow at SOAS University of LondonDr Benjamin Dix has worked as a Communications Manager for the United Nations and various international NGOs across Asia and Africa for over 12 years.
+After working as a photojournalist across India for 7 years, Ben was based in LTTE controlled Vanni, North Sri Lanka with the UN from 2004 – 2008 throughout the recent conflict.
+He has a BA in Political Geography of South Asia (SOAS, University of London, 2002) an MA in Anthropology of Conflict and Violence (University of Sussex, 2011) and a Doctorate in Anthropology: Graphic Violence: Representing Conflict and Migration through Narratives and Illustrations (University of Sussex, 2016).
+Ben is a PRINCE2 Practitioner and has also recently been awarded a Senior Fellowship from SOAS.
 He is also SOAS’s Alumni Ambassador.
 In 2012, Ben founded PositiveNegatives to produce comics that explore complex subjects including conflict, migration and asylum.
 The work endeavours to combine literature, journalism and education.
-Visual story telling engages audiences of all ages, backgrounds and levels of literacy.
+Visual storytelling engages audiences of all ages, backgrounds and levels of literacy.
 Approaching subjects like conflict and forced migration through the prism of personal narratives emotionally engages general readers and students alike.

 Web Developer: Srdjan Stojkovic